What the FIP Code of Ethics means for padel players

 Here's what every padel player should know about it.

-What the IPF Code of Ethics is
+What the FIP Code of Ethics is

 Core values for every player